 8. It Could Turn Into a Full-Time Business

-Many side hustlers hope to lay the groundwork for something more.
-If you can’t afford to quit your day job and focus full-time on your business idea right away, why not incubate it in your spare time?
-If you conclude that the side hustle isn’t going to work out or that you need more time to develop it into a viable enterprise capable of replacing your full-time job, you’ll still have your 9-to-5 to fall back on.
+Many side hustlers harbor dreams of full-fledged entrepreneurship.
+They hope to lay the groundwork for something more.
+If you can’t afford to quit your day job and focus full-time on your new business idea right away, why not incubate it in your spare time?

 Cons of Starting a Side Gig